1933–34 Kangaroo tour of Great Britain

 The 1933–34 Kangaroo tour of Great Britain was the fifth Kangaroo tour, and took the Australia national rugby league team around the north of England, to London and Paris.
 The tour also featured the 11th Ashes series which comprised three Test matches and was the first to be won by Great Britain in a clean sweep.
 The squad's outbound journey was marred by tragedy when Sydney University centre Ray Morris contracted meningitis en route and died in hospital.
 The tour match played at Stade Pershing in Paris on New Year's Day 1934 was the first rugby league international played in France.

 Touring squad

-Frank McMillan was named as captain-coach of the touring squad after his Queensland counterpart Herb Steinohrt declared himself unavailable to tour.
+Frank McMillan was named as captain-coach of the touring squad after his Queensland counterpart Herb Steinohrt declared himself unavailable to tour (it would not be until Wally Lewis led the 1986 Kangaroos that another Queensland player would captain a Kangaroo Tour of Great Britain and France).
 George Bishop and Ernie Norman were selected but ruled out of the tour before the squad left Sydney.
 Vic Hey and "Mick" Glasheen took their places.